joouha/modshim/README.md

 ... )
 ```

 Now, you can import from `super_textwrap`.
 Notice how we can call the original `wrap()` convenience function, but pass our new `prefix` argument.
-This works because `modshim` ensures that the original `wrap` function now uses our enhanced `TextWrapper` class internally, demonstrating a deep integration of your changes.
+This works because our modifications are overlaid on the original `textwrap` module, so the merged `super_textwrap` module uses our enhanced `TextWrapper` class inside the `wrap` function instead of the original.

 ```python
 >>> from super_textwrap import wrap